Ouyancheng/ToyLanguage/README.md

 ### Limitations
 - Only supports single file program.

-- The underscore character _ is not supported in identifier names.

 - Variable declarations must come before any function declarations (for global variables) and statements (for local variables).